 The problem was to choose the right seat for the ballet.
 With opera you just take the inexpensive balcony, but make sure it’s opposite the stage – connoisseurs say this is where the sound goes.

 But with ballet I have no experience whatsoever – used to make little sense with my eyesight, until I got new crystal lenses.
-The photo here is the best I could find in WWW – hope they have ascent in the stalls, and I will see both Romeo and his Juliette :)
+The photo here is the best I could find – hope they have ascent in the stalls, and I will see both Romeo and his Juliette :)

 I’ll upload the full review later, when I have time.